damian-lis/portfolio-website/README.md

 <br/>

-### 3.26.
-Description of the resetFormTextInputsValue method (inside the handleFormSubmit method)
+<h3 id="form-resetformtextinputsvalue-method">3.26.
+Description of the resetFormTextInputsValue method (inside the handleFormSubmit method)</h3>

 After receiving the response from the server, the resetFormTextInputsValue method is first called.